Reality Feels Different After Awareness Shifts

 Conversations feel timed rather than random.
 Obstacles appear exactly where resistance still lives.
 Opportunities show up only after clarity forms—not before.
 It becomes difficult to ignore the sense that reality is not merely unfolding; it is responding.

 Often, this responsiveness is first noticed not through analysis or belief, but through intuition — when knowing arrives before thought, signaling alignment before conscious explanation forms.
+This does not happen instantly or obediently, but regularly enough to form a certain pattern.

 Reality Feels Different When Experience Becomes Instruction